Maker Toolkit Maker Faire Bay Area 2018

-If you plan to ship any items to the San Mateo Event Center for Maker Faire:
+If you plan to ship any items to or from the San Mateo Event Center for Maker Faire,

 If you need forklift assistance for your package, let us know in advance by completing the Special Request Form.
 If your shipment arrives on a pallet(s) requiring a forklift to unload and deliver to your space, an $85 per pallet fee will apply.

-Return Shipments: Please make appropriate arrangements for a Sunday evening load-out.
-The San Mateo Event Center and the Maker Faire Production Team will not be held responsible for any items left at the site after 10:00 pm on Sunday, May 21.
+Please make appropriate arrangements for a Sunday evening load-out.
+The San Mateo Event Center and the Maker Faire Production Team will not be held responsible for any items left at the site after 10:00 pm on Sunday, May 20.

 Bring packing tape and shipping labels to the site if you plan to ship materials from your exhibit.
 We do not have shipping supplies or printing onsite.
 You must have all packages fully packed, labeled and ready for pick up.